mathspp/mathspp/pages/02.blog/03.til/071.generator-method-close/item.md

 # The generator method `close`

 Python generators have a method called `close` that “closes” the generator.
-Closing the descriptor means that if you call `next` on it again, it will raise `StopIteration`, which is essentially the same as if the generator had been exhausted completely.
+Closing the generator means that if you call `next` on it again, it will raise `StopIteration`, which is essentially the same as if the generator had been exhausted completely.

 Here is a trivial example that shows this method in use: